thlorenz/thlorenz.com/src/blog/browserify-sourcemaps.md

 enough to make this step compatible with the browserify pipeline.

 Finally I hope that source maps are another good reason for you to **give browserify a try** if you haven't done so.

-*Please feel free to  ask questions and/or leave comments [relating to this post](https://github.com/thlorenz/thlorenz.com-blog/issues/1).*